 - The extent of area-based and linear habitats was defined (represented by polygons and lines in GIS, respectively).
-The metric includes three broad categories of habitats and biodiversity units for which scores are calculated differently: - area habitats (such as grasslands, woodlands and ponds);

-- linear hedgerows and lines of trees; and - linear rivers and ditches. - Distinctiveness and condition scores were assigned to habitats based on the results of the Phase 1 and NVC habitat surveys and guidance in the Biodiversity Metric 3.0 User Guide and Technical Supplement (including the Condition Assessment Sheets (Panks et al, 2021) for each habitat type). - Distinctiveness: Each habitat type is pre-assigned a distinctiveness band which is a measure of habitat quality, relating to the distinguishing features of a habitat type such as rarity, conservation status and species assemblage.
+The metric includes three broad categories of habitats and biodiversity units for which scores are calculated differently: - area habitats (such as grasslands, woodlands and ponds); - linear hedgerows and lines of trees; and - linear rivers and ditches. - Distinctiveness and condition scores were assigned to habitats based on the results of the Phase 1 and NVC habitat surveys and guidance in the Biodiversity Metric 3.0 User Guide and Technical Supplement (including the Condition Assessment Sheets (Panks et al, 2021) for each habitat type). - Distinctiveness: Each habitat type is pre-assigned a distinctiveness band which is a measure of habitat quality, relating to the distinguishing features of a habitat type such as rarity, conservation status and species assemblage.
 Habitat distinctiveness was preassigned in Biodiversity Metric 3.0 based on habitat type. - Condition: Each habitat area was assigned a condition score based on the number of assessment criteria (including essential criteria) that are passed/failed within the Biodiversity Metric 3.0 Condition Assessment Sheets.
 These provide a structured condition assessment process for each broad habitat type within the biodiversity metric.
-This is assessed with a range of criteria relating to the overall "biological working order of a habitat type, judged against the perceived ecological optimum state" (Panks, et al., Biodiversity metric 3.0: Auditing and accounting for biodiversity Technical Supplement, 2021).
-The habitat condition assessment applies to variation in quality within each habitat type, rather than between habitat types. - Strategic significance: all baseline habitats were assessed as having high strategic significance due to occurring in or having habitat connections to a 'Biodiversity and Geodiversity Broad Opportunity Area' in South Cambridgeshire District Council and Cambridge City Council's Green Infrastructure Opportunity mapping document (SCDC & CCC, 2020).
+This is assessed with a range of criteria relating to the overall "biological working order of a habitat type, judged against the perceived ecological optimum state" (Panks, et al., Biodiversity metric 3.0: Auditing and accounting for biodiversity - Technical Supplement, 2021).
+The habitat condition assessment applies to variation in quality within each habitat type, rather than between habitat types.
+As detailed in Section 2.2 Limitations and Assumptions, a precautionary approach has been taken to assigning condition for baseline habitats where condition was not assessed as part of the Phase 1 Habitat survey and where no NVC surveys were undertaken.
+In these cases, the baseline condition was precautionarily assessed as good. - Strategic significance: all baseline habitats (i.e. all area habitats, hedgerows, ditches, rivers) were assessed as having high strategic significance due to occurring in or having habitat connections to a 'Biodiversity and Geodiversity Broad Opportunity Area' in South Cambridgeshire District Council and Cambridge City Council's Green Infrastructure Opportunity mapping document (SCDC & CCC, 2020).
 This is in line with the User Guide which states that strategic significance should be assigned as high when the habitat location is identified in local plans, strategies, or policies.
-All greenspace within Cambridge is defined as strategically important within this document which is why all habitats of more than 'very low' distinctiveness have been assessed as strategically significant. - River habitats are assigned either high or low strategic significance in Biodiversity Metric 3.0 based on the following: - High significance: delivery of river restoration actions within a Local Plan, River Basin Management Plan, Catchment Plans, Catchment Planning System, or Priority Habitats for Restoration. - Low significance low potential; action not identified in any plan - The river habitats present in the Scheme Order Limits were assigned as high significance as they fall within a 'Biodiversity and Geodiversity Broad
+All greenspace within Cambridge is defined as strategically important within this document which is why all habitats of more than 'very low' distinctiveness have been assessed as strategically significant.

+- River habitats are assigned either high or low strategic significance in Biodiversity Metric 3.0 based on the following: - High significance: delivery of river restoration actions within a Local Plan, River Basin Management Plan, Catchment Plans, Catchment Planning System, or Priority Habitats for Restoration. - Low significance low potential; action not identified in any plan - The river habitats present in the Scheme Order Limits were assigned as high significance as they fall within a 'Biodiversity and Geodiversity Broad